How to get mobile internet in Morocco: What is the best option?

 | 2G bands | B3 (1800), B8 (900) |

-With this in mind, travelers can buy SIM Cards with prepaid plans according to their travel plans and connection to one or more devices, depending on their needs.
+With this in mind, travelers can buy SIM Cards with prepaid plans tailored to their travel plans and connection needs, depending on their needs.

 It’s important to consider that the payment must be made in their local currency: the Moroccan dirham (MAD), and, therefore, you must prepare to make the respective currency conversion.